dominodatalab/domino-blueprints/EKS-POD-IDENTITY-README.md

 Domino Workloads.
 We will look at specific situations where this approach is more suitable than the IRSA approach.

 While this document is meant to guide you on configuring AWS IAM Role propagation to Domino Workloads based on EKS Pod Identity, please speak with your Domino Professional Services contact for additional information, assistance and support.

 ### Operational Challenges of IRSA

-In general if you treat the EKS cluster hosting Domino as a "pet" and not "cattle", IRSA is a better choice.
-It offers more flexibility with respect to assigning roles to Domino workloads.
+In most cases, EKS administrators or Domino administrators, do not own the AWS Identity and Access Management.
+When using IRSA any AWS role which can be assumed by a Domino workloads, the IAM owner has to update the trust policy of the IAM Role to explicity point to the OIDC provider associated with the EKS cluster.
+This OIDC provider is unique for each EKS cluster.
+This has been considered to be one of the major operational challenges of IRSA.
 It can also be argued that, delegating the mapping of Kubernetes Service Accounts to IAM Role via a separate IAM team is a good security practice which allows for more safeguards when assigning roles to Kubernetes workloads.

-However, if you use any variant of Blue/Green deployments, where an upgrade to Domino is a brand new EKS cluster, you will find EKS Pod Identities useful.
+If the EKS cluster hosting Domino is built once and all upgrades to Domino happen in the same EKS cluster, IRSA may be a better choice.
+In this case you only have to add the OIDC Provider ARN once to the IAM roles.
+Each time you need to attach a K8s service account to an IAM role, you need to have an IAM owner to make the update on the behalf of the EKS Administrator.

-In general the EKS administrators or Domino administrators, do not own the AWS Identity and Access Management.
-For any AWS role which can be assumed by a Domino workloads, the IAM owner has to update the trust policy of the IAM Role to explicity point to the OIDC provider associated with the EKS cluster.
-This OIDC provider is unique for each EKS cluster.
+With a fixed EKS cluster do not have to update all the IAM roles assumed via Domino workloads with the new OIDC Provider ARN on each upgrade.
+If you use any variant of Blue/Green deployments, where an upgrade to Domino is a brand new EKS cluster, you will find EKS Pod Identities useful.

 Consequently, in a Blue/Green scenario when you start the Green EKS cluster and install Domino on it, you will need to modify the trust relationship of each IAM Role assumed by the Domino Workload to include the OIDC provider of the